farisachugthai/ipython/docs/source/exception_handling.rst

             self.etype = sys.exc_info[0]
             return self.etype

-You can set the return value to etype so that it's locally bound and bound to the instance.
+You can set the return value to 'etype' so that it's locally bound and bound to the instance.

 So that'll hopefully protect us for how insanely inconsistent the